- axial force,

 unscaled initial parameter vectors for the structure members.

-The transfer matrix from Eqs.
+from Eqs.
 (C.7), (C.9), and (C.10) of a second-order analysis for a frame (Sign Convention 2) can be computed using the GNU Octave function ylfmhvII.m

 (p.